 What we call “guesthouse” accommodation in our package tours refers to establishments at a number of different locations that feature double-room occupancy with bed linens, towels and shared facilities.
 Breakfast is included in the price.
 There is often access to a small kitchen, but you also have the opportunity to buy dinner either at the guesthouse or nearby.

-There are hostels in every town and in the villages of Qassiarsuk and Igaliku.
+There are hostels in every town and in the village of Qassiarsuk.
 Hostels are a budget alternative to hotels.
 Instead of restaurants they have well-equipped kitchens where you can make your own meals.
 Standards vary somewhat from place to place, but most hostels are modern with a cosy atmosphere.
 There are shared bathrooms and toilets, and rooms that accommodate either two, four or six people.
 You should bring your own sleeping bag and towel.
 In some places this can be rented and you can often order breakfast.
 No discounts are available on Greenlandic hostels for customers who are members of Hostelling International.

 Many sheep farms in southern Greenland offer accommodation.
 This is a unique opportunity to get close to the life of a Greenlandic family.
 The farms are often situated in the midst of breathtaking wilderness landscapes and only accessible by boat or by travelling on long, winding gravel roads.
 But it’s well worth the journey.
 These sheep farms have all of the amenities of modern life and you will be warmly welcomed.
 Standards vary between hostel and guesthouse accommodation.
 Some have sleeping bag accommodation and you can make your own meals, others feature double rooms with bedding and an opportunity to order meals.